Sanniquellie: Life in the city

-There are also some local guest houses and motels in Sanniquellie (e.g. Thomas Motel near Yekepa Parking on the Main Street) offering local standards of accommodation for prices varies from 100 LD to 250 LD.
+There are many motels with class standard accommodations in Sanniquellie.
 You can find many types of local shops and selling booths on the streets of Sanniquellie offering wide range of goods, food, drinks.
-The biggest shop in the town in Floyd General Merchandise Store on the Main Street at Administration Building Junction.

-There are a few disco clubs in Sanniquellie - the major ones being Club Universe and Facebook which offer good local food and cold drinks.
-There are other places with food and drinks concentrated mainly alongside the Main Street.

-Typical food you cen get and eat in Sanniquellie: roasted corn, roasted cassava, GB, fufu, bread, eggs, pepper soup, cabbage soup, potato green, palava sour, jolof rice, country rice.
+Typical food you can get and eat in Sanniquellie: roasted corn, roasted cassava, GB, fufu, bread, eggs, pepper soup, cabbage soup, potato green, palava sour, jolof rice, country rice.

 There are two FM radio stations in Sanniquellie: Radio Nimba (95.10 MHz) and Radio Sehway.
 All main Liberian mobile phone operators operate in the area (Lonestar, Cellcom, Libercell, and Novafon).

 The post office was renovated and reopened in 2009, it is located on the Main Street.
 It provides worldwide postal services.

 Public Market (built up in 1958) joins the marketeers inside the building and in surrounding areas.
 Main goods offered at the market is vegetable, fruits, rice, nuts, meet, oil, spices, clothing, cloths, charcoal, shoes and household articles.
 There is market day every Saturday.

 There are many sport clubs in Sanniquellie, some of them work at the school or church, some of them are run by NGOs, some of them are independent.
 So you can find there county football team (winner of Liberia National Cup 2010), YMCA football team, SPVC (Sport for Peace Volleyball Club), Youth Academy Football Club and many others.

 Within the scope of help to Liberia there are many NGOs working in Sanniquellie such as: IRC - International Rescue Committee, DRC - Danish Refugee Council, NRC - Norwegian Refugee Council, The MENTOR Initiative, religious ministries, Medecins Sans Frontieres, ICRC - International Committee of the Red Cross, LRC - Liberian Red Cross.